allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 in many ways:
 * Some algorithms, such as [finding the top N results](https://en.wikipedia.org/wiki/Partial_sorting) when sorting, have complexity which depends on N: they are faster if N is much smaller than the total number of matches, and become slower as N grows.
-* Some operations a full-text search engine performs are linear in the number of documents returned.
+* Some operations a full-text search engine performs are proportional to the number of documents returned (linear complexity).
 As you remember, just finding matches is very fast since it uses inverted indices, but in order to actually return the documents’ contents, they have to be fetched from document store, and this operation scales linearly with the number of documents returned.
 So, if you fetch 100 documents instead of 10, this part takes around ten times longer.
 Same goes for highlighting query terms.
 The amount of data transferred over the network scales similarly.
-* Aggregations such as grouping documents by a field’s value may also have complexity linear in the number of documents returned.
+* Aggregations such as grouping documents by a field’s value may also have linear complexity (the number of documents returned being the input size).

 Also note that paging the results (e.g. retrieving 100 pages of 10 documents each instead of a single request asking for 1000 documents) helps only a little.
 The problem is that in order to find documents on positions 991-1000, Elastic has to find the complete list of results 1-1000 first, and only then take the last